leoliang22/leoliang22.github.io/essays/JavaScript-Good-Bad-Ugly.md

 ## The Ugly

 One thing happened to me when I was practicing JavaScript and solving a practice problem and it rubbed me the wrong way.
-When I was iterating over a string and using the .length method to set a stopping point, I ended up spelling the method wrong, something like .lenght.
+When I was iterating over a string and using the length method to set a stopping point at the end of a string, I ended up spelling the method wrong, something like lenght.
 The function that I created ran without issues, and there were no signs of issues until I saw the result.
-Now this could be due to the IDE I was using (I was using JSFiddle at this point), and maybe there was a good reason for it, maybe there is a method called .lenght that has a specific usage, but from what I know and what I have done previously, I would hope it would have shown me an error or alerted me that what I was trying to do did not exist.
+Now this could be due to the IDE I was using (I was using JSFiddle at this point), and maybe there was a good reason for it, maybe there is a method called lenght that has a specific usage, but from what I know and what I have done previously, I would hope it would have shown me an error or alerted me that what I was trying to do did not exist.

 ## Conclusions